Sepsis and Nursing Home Lawsuits

 Below are summaries of recent verdicts and settlements involving sepsis cases at nursing homes.

-$150,000 Settlement (Pennsylvania 2023): A 60-year-old woman was admitted to a nursing home and rehab facility after undergoing abdominal hernia surgery.
+• $150,000 Settlement (Pennsylvania 2023): A 60-year-old woman was admitted to a nursing home and rehab facility after undergoing abdominal hernia surgery.
 While at the nursing she developed a sepsis infection and died.
-Wrongful death lawsuit alleged that the facility was negligent in allowing the infection to develop and the case settled.
+A wrongful death lawsuit alleged that the facility was negligent in allowing the infection to develop, and the case settled.

-$29,515,246 Verdict (South Carolina 2023): a 73-year-old female resident of a nursing home died due to sepsis while under the care and custody of the facility.
+• $29,515,246 Verdict (South Carolina 2023): A 73-year-old female resident of a nursing home died due to sepsis while under the care and custody of the facility.
 At the time of her death, the decedent’s body was covered with decubitus ulcers and she was undernourished at five feet tall and 89 pounds.
-Lawsuit alleged that the defendants failed to take action to prevent decubitus ulcerations and other skin problems.
+The nursing home sepsis lawsuit alleged that the defendants failed to take action to prevent decubitus ulcerations and other skin problems.

 Contact Information